 Cranbrook Summer Art Institute

 We specialize in providing individual attention and innovative instruction, accommodating students of all levels from beginning to very advanced.
-Each three-week course meets from 9:30 a.m. to 3:30 p.m., Monday through Friday.
+Each two- or three-week course meets from 9:30 a.m. to 3:30 p.m., Monday through Friday.
 Classes take place in the Academy’s art studios, featuring demonstrations and instruction by practicing artists and designers.
 Students may enroll anywhere from one to nine weeks.
-Every three weeks we offer a public exhibition of student work in the Forum Gallery at Cranbrook Academy of Art.
+At the end of each session we offer a public exhibition of student work in the Forum Gallery at Cranbrook Academy of Art.

 Highlights of the Cranbrook Summer Art Institute Experience